opengento/magento2-sales-sequence/README.md

 - Warning Value
 - Max Value

+This module is an alternative to this package: https://github.com/karliuka/m2.SalesSequence.
+The main difference is that faonni/module-sales-sequence allows to manage sales sequences profile as an entity, whereas our module achieve it via settings you can edit from the scoped configuration.

 ## Documentation

 - The sequence profiles and meta are updated at every recurring setup, config update, new or deleted store.